-The State estimates that applicants and participants will receive 3 hours per month of case management which equals \$213 per month at the rate of \$17.75 per 15 minute unit.
+The State estimates that applicants and participants will receive 3 hours per month of case management which equals \$213192.46 per month at the rate of \$17.75\$16.04 per 15 minute unit.

-The pre-waiver PMPM cost has been projected to be \$261.80, based on historical PMPM costs, which were paid at a flat administrative amount per participant then adjusted for the standard 3% annual rate increase.
-These projections reflects increase utilization of waiver case management services based on actual utilization over the previous 5 years.
+The pre-waiver PMPM cost has been projected to be \$261.80230.28, based on historical PMPM costs, which were paid at a flat administrative amount per participant then adjusted for the standard 2.5% annual rate increase.
+These projections reflect reduced utilization of waiver case management services as many waiver participants receive the service through the Community First Choice state plan program.
+The state share is made up of combined local and state funds.